-The apparent answer is Yes.
-Both men and women have to equally complete the basic fitness test in order to be qualified for enlistment.
-In addition, they also have to undergo the same annual fitness test.
-However, the required standards may vary depending on age and gender.
+The obvious answer is yes.
+Both men and women must pass the basic fitness test to be eligible for enrollment.
+They must also pass the same annual fitness test.
+However, the necessary criteria may differ depending on age and gender.

 The United States Air Force basic military training program (abbreviated BMT) includes 8 weeks of intense training (not including 4-5 in-processing days) designed to unlock an individual’s potential and produce the best airman possible.

 Is there anything I should do before going to BMT?

 Yes.
 The more fit you are when you come, the better your chances of avoiding injury and completing basic military training.
 Begin slowly and exercise at least 3 times per week.
 Concentrate your training on sit-ups, push-ups, and running 2 miles.

 What Does the Airman Education and Commissioning Program Entail?